2016 Milwaukee riots: Dominique Heaggan-Brown

 Dominique Heaggan-Brown (born c.
 1992) joined the police force in 2010 as an aide and then graduated from its academy three years later.
 He was wearing a body camera at the time of the shooting, as were two other officers at the scene.
 Heaggan-Brown is African American, and his name was initially withheld by police officials as "there are concerns for his safety".
 He was identified by the public on August 16 after at least 3,000 people shared a Facebook image of him, with some adding threatening comments; the post was deleted by Milwaukee police shortly after.

 On August 14, Milwaukee Police Chief Edward A. Flynn said Heaggan-Brown's "body camera showed Smith had turned toward the officer with a gun in his hand".
 Heaggan-Brown was placed on administrative duty following the shooting, as is standard protocol in the city police department.

 Heaggan-Brown was described by residents as an "aggressive" officer who was not well-liked in the community.
 According to one of Smith's sisters, Sherelle, Heaggan-Brown had known her brother in high school.
 An unnamed law enforcement source confirmed that both men had attended Casimir Pulaski High School together.
 Sherelle Smith also said that Heaggan-Brown was jealous of Smith's popularity and would often harass him because of it.

 On October 31, Heaggan-Brown was fired from the force after allegations of committing several drugging and rapes.
 When one rape victim was taken to the hospital over fear of an overdose Heaggan-Brown texted another officer regarding how best to keep the incident quiet.

+In 2018, Heaggan-Brown was sentenced to three years in prison after pleading guilty to three counts of soliciting prostitution, two counts of obtaining someone’s image without their consent, and pleading no contest to false imprisonment.